skalingclouds/agentic-doc/README.md

 The library can extract data from:
 - PDFs (any length)
 - Images that are supported by OpenCV-Python (i.e. the `cv2` library)
+- URLs pointing to PDF or image files

 ### Basic Usage